prometheus-operator/prometheus-operator/Documentation/designs/status-subresource.md

 * `AvailableReplicas`
 * `UnavailableReplicas`

-We propose to add new fields:
+We propose to add the following new fields:
 * `Conditions` as recommended by the document describing the [Kubernetes API conventions](https://github.com/kubernetes/community/blob/master/contributors/devel/sig-architecture/api-conventions.md#typical-status-properties).
 * `ShardStatuses` which is a drilled-down status for each Prometheus shard.
-* [TBD] Number of resources (service monitors, pod monitors, probes and Prometheus rules) selected/rejected by the operator.
+* `BoundObjects`, the list of objects (service monitors, pod monitors, probes and Prometheus rules) which have been selected by the controller and their status (selected vs. rejected).

 ```golang
 type PrometheusStatus struct {